Sunday Morning Greek Blog

 A Structure Word

 Another word that reveals the structure of the passage is ὡσαύτως (hōsautōs \hoh SOW tohss\ “likewise”).
 The word is found 17 times in the NT, including four times in 1 Timothy, and implies not only a similarity of action, but a similarity of the subjects of those actions being compared.
 What is interesting is this word is found three verses earlier, in 1 Timothy 3:8: “Deacons likewise…” The question is, “Like what?” or “Like whom?”
 The obvious answer is like the elder in vs. 2.
 This point is even more obvious when one considers that there is no main verb in vv.
 8 or 11: the verb is actually borrowed from vs. 2: “It is necessary for the elder [and deacons and women] to be….”
-The passage has a parallel structure signifying three leadership roles: elder, deacon, and women.
+The passage has a parallel structure signifying three leadership categories: elder, deacons, and women.

 So what does that mean for the role of women specifically?
 I think it is important at this point to bring in a couple more passages of Scripture so we can have a broader view of the role of women in early church leadership.
 Titus 1–2 gives further instructions on elders (both the ἐπίσκοπος and the πρεσβῦτ- kind).
 The role of the “older women” (πρεσβῦτις presbytis \press BOO tihss\) was to teach the younger women to be more Christ-like.
 I think that is a perfect example of an appropriate role for female leaders in the church: teaching younger women.
 In 1 Timothy 5, Paul uses similar language to 1 Timothy 3 in describing the widows, especially those who are older, will probably not remarry, and have significant time to devote to serving the Lord and his people (see also 1 Corinthians 7:8, 34b).
 It would not surprise me to find that Paul’s reference to women leaders in 1 Timothy 3:11 included widows, especially since the larger context of the epistle supports that idea.